-To provide free mindfulness and meditation classes to people of all ages anywhere in the world , with focus on children and teenagers living in impoverished areas and at-risk communities.
+To provide free meditation classes to anyone worldwide, primarily focusing on children and teenagers living in impoverished and at-risk communities.

-To teach and encourage the daily practice of meditation in order to prevent and/or diminish stress, depression, anger, anxiety and overall sense of sadness.
+To teach and encourage the daily practice of meditation to reduce stress, depression, anger, anxiety and an overall sense of sadness.

-We have just completed another successful mission trip to Batey Bombita in the city of Santa Cruz de Barahona, Dominican Republic.
-A big thank you to all our donors that helped deliver a ball and a lollipop to each child on the village.The kids were delighted!!!
+We have just completed another successful mission trip to Batey Bombita village, Santa Cruz de Barahona, Dominican Republic.
+A whole-hearted thank you to our sponsors who happily donated a ball and lollipop to each child in the village--the kids were delighted!

-We are hoping to start a new program this fall in the Guanacaste Province of beautiful Costa Rica with local children.
+Lastly, we are anticipating the start of another innovative program this fall in the Guanacaste Province of the beautiful Costa Rica with its precious local children.
 Stay tuned!!!

 The children of Batey Bombita, Dominican Republic